 How can human tissue testing enhance precision medicine strategies?

-Typically, precision medicine strategies aim to stratify patient populations after clinical trial.
+Typically, precision medicine strategies aim to stratify patient populations after clinical trials.
 But with human tissue testing, stratification can be performed at a much cheaper, earlier stage.
 By combining tissue donor data with the pharmacological data from tissue testing, there are a number of stratification questions we can answer preclinically:

 - How do patients, from a specific cohort of the disease, respond to a drug?